 In 1 Corinthians 5, Paul is speaking to a situation that was allowed to exist in the church community.
 A man was living immorally with his father's wife.

-We can only speculate how this had developed.
-Nevertheless it had infiltrated and grown in the life of their community – a Jesus community.
-There is some suggestion that the Corinthian Christians were somewhat proud of their toleration (even acceptance) of this immorality – perhaps they thought it was a mark of mature Christian grace to embrace this couple's sinful life-style.
+We can only speculate about how this had developed.
+Nevertheless, it had infiltrated and grown in the life of their community – a Jesus community.
+There is some suggestion that the Corinthian Christians were somewhat proud of their toleration (even acceptance) of sexual immorality – perhaps they thought it was a mark of mature Christian grace to embrace this couple's sinful lifestyle.

 Paul writes (5:6-8 NIV):

 Your boasting is not good.
 Don't you know that a little yeast works through the whole batch of dough?
 Get rid of the old yeast that you may be a new batch without yeast – as you really are.
 For Christ, our Passover lamb, has been sacrificed.
 Therefore let us keep the Festival, not with the old yeast, the yeast of malice and wickedness, but with bread without yeast, the bread of sincerity and truth.

 Yeast is used as a negative metaphor.
 Malice and wickedness had been allowed to infiltrate and swell in the Jesus community.
 The remedy was to acknowledge the sacrifice of Jesus Christ that had destroyed the power of sin – including this sin – and to live lives that are faithful to the new covenant of Jesus Christ.
 That involved a "house cleaning" that purged out the yeast of "malice and wickedness" and replaced it with "sincerity and truth."